We the

 All federal lands shall be relinquished thusly: All

-respective states in which they are located.
-All federal land registered
+which they are located.
+All federal land registered as being reserved for

-as being reserved for use by Native American tribes shall be considered as the
+use by Native American tribes shall be considered as the property of said

-self-governing integrated territories, including the District of Columbia,
+territories, including the District of Columbia, shall be considered as

-shall be considered as states.
-All unincorporated island territories
+states.
+All unincorporated island territories currently being held for

-currently being held for the purpose of wildlife protection and preservation
+the purpose of wildlife protection and preservation shall remain as such.

-shall remain as such.
-All claims to disputed territories shall be
+All claims to disputed territories shall be relinquished.
+All other

-relinquished.
-All other federally owned lands shall be relinquished to
+federally owned lands shall be relinquished to the states in which they are

-future land will be held by the United States which is not part of any state.
+the United States which is not part of any state.

 e.